fajarsujai/Jenkinsfile-CI-Laravel8/README.md

-# Jenkinsfile-CI-Laravel8
+# Jenkinsfile CI and push to Dockerhub Laravel 8
-Jenkinsfile for Continous Integration Laravel 8
+Jenkinsfile for continous integration and push to dockerhub laravel 8